 Write Up:

-In the third quarter of 2024, the average travel times were all within 10 seconds of the times from the third quarter of 2023.
-In the St. Louis region, average travel times decreased by two seconds during the morning peak and increased by 10 seconds during the evening peak period.
-In the Kansas City region, the average travel time decreased by five seconds during the morning peak and decreased by one second in the evening peak.
-Average speeds across both regions and rush periods ranged from 56 to 62 mph.
-The morning average travel times were below the targets, and the evening average travel times were above the target times across both regions.
+Average travel times for the first quarter of 2025, compared to the first quarter of 2024 increased in the morning peak and decreased in the evening peak.
+In the St. Louis region, average travel times increased by 23 seconds during the morning peak and decreased by one minute and 33 seconds during the evening peak period.
+In the Kansas City region, the average travel time increased by 23 seconds during the morning peak and decreased by one minute and 58 seconds in the evening peak.
+Average speeds across both regions and rush periods ranged from 56 to 59 mph.
+The morning and evening average travel times in the St. Louis and Kansas City regions were all above the target.

 Planning time accounts for unexpected delays and indicates how much time customers should plan for their trip to arrive on time 95% of the time.
-In St. Louis, motorists traveling during the morning rush needed to plan two minutes and 11 seconds more for a 10-mile trip than they would otherwise need in free-flow conditions.
-During the evening rush period, customers needed to plan for an additional three minutes and 53 seconds for a 10-mile trip.
-Customers traveling during the Kansas City morning rush should plan on an additional one minute and 52 seconds for a 10-mile trip than they would need in free-flow conditions.
-During the evening rush, customers needed to plan for an additional three minutes and 38 seconds of travel.
-The planning times in both regions were higher in the third quarter of 2024 than in the third quarter of 2023, other than the Kansas City evening peak period.
-The planning times for both regions represent average rush-hour speeds between 43 and 51 mph.
+In St. Louis, motorists traveling during the morning rush needed to plan four minutes and 17 seconds more for a 10-mile trip than they would otherwise need in free-flow conditions.
+During the evening rush period, customers needed to plan for an additional four minutes and 30 seconds for a 10-mile trip.
+Customers traveling during the Kansas City morning rush should plan on an additional four minutes and 38 seconds for a 10-mile trip than they would need in free-flow conditions.
+During the evening rush, customers needed to plan for an additional three minutes and 45 seconds of travel.
+The planning times for the first quarter of 2025, compared to the first quarter of 2024, increased across both regions and rush periods.
+The planning times for both regions represent average rush-hour speeds between 41 and 44 mph.

 Purpose of the Measure: